-Due to the COVID-19 outbreak, all the operations of the Dizz Group were negatively impacted and had to deal with government-imposed restrictions on all operations, which measures were introduced in an effort to curb the pandemic.
+Due to the COVID-19 outbreak, all the operations of the wider Dizz Group were negatively affected and had to deal with government-imposed restrictions on all operations, which measures were introduced in an effort to curb the pandemic.
 In light of the situation, the Government of Malta announced several support measures to mitigate the negative effects brought about by the pandemic.
-The Dizz Group applied for the COVID-19 Wage Supplement Scheme, the Electricity Refund Scheme and the Rental Refund Scheme made available by Malta Enterprise.
-Furthermore, during the year under review the Dizz Group applied for bank finance with a subsidised interest rate and raised €3,000,000 Notes as the First Tranche of its base programme by D Foods Finance p.l.c. on IFSM, to aid in the liquidity management of the Group.
+The Dizz Group applied for the COVID-19 Wage Supplement Scheme, the Electricity Refund Scheme and the rental refund scheme made available by Malta Enterprise.

 The Dizz Group shall continue to closely monitor the situation and constantly assess the impact of the COVID-19 pandemic on its operations.
-The Dizz Group acknowledges that there is still a high degree of uncertainty, however the directors will continue to take appropriate actions, as they have already done, and consider the Dizz Group resilient enough to be able to sustain the current conditions.
+The Dizz Group acknowledges that there is still a high degree of uncertainty, however the directors will continue to take appropriate actions, as they have already done, and consider the Group resilient enough to be able to sustain the current conditions.

-Taking into consideration all of the above factors and circumstances, the directors of the company are satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.
+Taking into consideration all of the above factors and circumstances, the directors are satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.